spacemeat/humon/README.md

     #include <humon/humon.hpp>

 **Objects in dicts remain in serial order.**
 This is different from some JSON libraries, that don't preserve the order of key-object pairs in dicts.
-Humon guarantees that, when you access a dict's children by index (like you would a list), they'll be returned in the order you expect.
+Humon guarantees that, when you access a dict's children by index (as you would a list), they'll be returned in the order you expect.
 Humon can maintain an extra table for accessing dict entries quickly by key.

-(Currently this is not implemented, and keys are searched in linear order.
-This is obviously on the fix-it list, but it's often the case that a linear search beats hash tables or binary searches for small numbers of entries.<sup>[citation needed]</sup>)
+>Currently this is not implemented, and keys are searched in linear order.
+This is obviously on the fix-it list for larger dicts, but it's often the case that a linear search beats hash tables or binary searches for small numbers of entries <sup>[citation needed]</sup>.

 **Comments have no meaning, but they do have context.**
 Humon doesn't know or care about your comments, as already stated.
 But it doesn't discard them in the parsing process; they're preserved for searching and reserialization.